Media Ethics Initiative Research Scholars (Fall 2018)

 Bailey Sebastian is a third year Human Development & Family Sciences and Philosophy double-major with a minor in Communication Studies at the University of Texas at Austin.
 Bailey has always enjoyed discussing ethical issues so the Media Ethics Initiative Research Scholar internship really appealed to her when she was selecting courses for the spring semester.
 She looks forward to writing case studies on overlooked topics and technological challenges in media and communication ethics during her internship.

 Sabrina Stoffels is a senior Human Relations major and Spanish minor at the University of Texas at Austin.
 She became particularly interested in media ethics after taking Dr. Scott Stroud’s Communication Ethics course.
 Sabrina looks forward to the opportunity provided by the Research Scholar internship to conduct research and write case studies on important topics in media ethics.
 When she’s not studying, Sabrina serves as the Social Media Publicity Officer for “Campus Events + Entertainment” and is working toward her certification as a conflict mediator.
 She also enjoys going to theater, dance, and comedy performances around Austin.

 Haley Turner is a Psychology major with a minor in Communication Studies at the University of Texas at Austin.
 After taking the CMS 322E: Communication Ethics course at UT Austin, she found the topic of media ethics to be very compelling.
 Haley has always been interested in hearing all the different viewpoints and approaches that can be taken concerning ethical situations, so she is excited to explore more of these types of issues in media use during her Research Scholar internship with the Media Ethics Initiative.
-She hopes to use this internship to challenge herself to learn more about this important subfield of ethics, and she’s excited to get a better insight on the sort of research that goes on in universities and graduate programs concerning communication and ethics.
+She hopes to use this internship to challenge herself to learn more about this important subfield of ethics.